Pumpkin Protein Brownies

-- Pumpkin puree -adds moisture
+- Pumpkin puree -adds moisture and helps to create that super fudgy texture.

 - Vegan protein powder (vanilla or chocolate) – this acts like flour in this recipe and absorbs the liquid just like flour.
 If you don’t have protein powder, see the substitutions below.
+Note: this recipe has not been tested with whey protein.

 - Baking powder – helps the brownies rise slightly during baking